Vincent-Maladiere/kkbox_feature_engineering/README.md

 ### Preprocessing

-Once the download is over, you are ready to apply some basic preprocessing to turn this binary classification problem into a survival analysis one, using sessionization!
+You are now ready to apply some preprocessing to turn this binary classification problem into a survival analysis one, using sessionization!

 ```shell
 make sessionize